tabaddor/av-swe-guide/README.md

 ### Section Terminoloy: ###
 - **Sensors:** A device or machine whose purpose is to detect events or changes in its environment and record or respond to the data.
-- **Computer Vision (Perception):** A field of artificial intelligence that trains computers to interpret and understand the visual world.
+- **Computer Vision (Perception):** A field of computer science that trains computers to interpret and understand the visual world.
 - **Controls:** Manipulation of forces by way of steering, braking, etc. Needed to execute guidance commands to maintain vehicle stability.
 - **Planning:** Planning a path, mission, or behavior of the vehicle and predictions of its surrounding.
 - **Mobility as a Service (MaaS):** A shift from personally-owned modes of transportation and towards mobility provided as a servie.